drostlab/myTAI/README.md

 The following tutorials will provide use cases and detailed explainations of how to quantify transcriptome onservation with `myTAI` and how to interpret the results generated with this software tool.

+## Citation
+Please cite the following paper when using `myTAI` for your own research.
+This will allow me to continue working on this software tool and will motivate me to extend its functionality and usability in the next years.
+Many thanks in advance :)

+Drost HG, Gabel A, Jiu J, Quint M, Grosse I. myTAI: Evolutionary Transcriptomics with R. _Bioinformatics_ [doi:10.1093](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btx835/4772684)

 ## Installation